apache/dubbo-spring-boot-project/README.md

 Usually , There are two usage scenarios for Dubbo applications , one is Dubbo service(s) provider , another is Dubbo service(s) consumer, thus let's get a quick start on them.

-First of all , we suppose an interface as Dubbo PRC API that  a service provider exports and a service client consumes :
+First of all , we suppose an interface as Dubbo RPC API that  a service provider exports and a service client consumes :

 ```java
 public interface DemoService {